 How the World of Hyatt program checks out

 If you’re already a loyal Hyatt customer, this program is an amazing way to be repaid for your loyalty to their brand.
-However, if you’re a more casual traveller such as myself, you’re better off sticking with reward programs with lower barriers to entry like Wyndham or Hotels.com.
+However, if you’re a more casual traveler, you’re better off sticking with reward programs with lower barriers to entry like Expedia or Hotels.com.

-That being said, I’d definitely reconsider my position if I ever find myself traveling more frequently for business in the future.
-While they might not be an ideal solution for budget-conscious travelers, Hyatt has done a great job of caring for business VIPs with a wide variety of rewards and outstanding VIP benefits that help each of their members feel like the world is truly their oyster.
+World of Hyatt has hit every area we recommend every ecommerce brand to do in order to be successful with their loyalty and rewards program.
+Hyatt offers meaningful rewards, a simple onboarding for new reward members, and an explainer page that walks through every detail of the program.
+While they might not be an ideal solution for budget-conscious travelers, Hyatt has done a great job of caring for business VIPs with a wide variety of rewards and outstanding VIP benefits that help each of their members feel like a luxurious traveler.